czm1290433700/my_vue_cli/README.md

 1. Plug-in components
 - **mobileCityArea city selection**: UI style refer to the wifi login page of HCSDC for city selection
 - **enMobileCityArea**
-- **calendar**
 2. Page components
 - **loading**: pure css3 animation is implemented, which has realized three loading effects, one of the most common mask loading, as well as loading of special activities on penguin FM and loading commonly used in app
 - **lazyLoading image lazyLoading** : implementation based on **IntersectionObserver Api**
+- **calendar**
+- **DateTimePicker time selection**: implements three time options for all dates, month/year/day dates, and month/day dates
+- **NumberKeyBorder numeric keyboard**: realize the common number keyboard of mobile phone, support the storage of input content, and the configuration of storage bits
+- **PasswordInput PasswordInput box**：Implemented the basic effect and plaintext password input, there is no password input box to configure the number of bits, directly set to 6
+3. Callback components
 - **maskLayer maskLayer**: The props bidirectional binding component is used to implement the props bidirectional binding
 - **popWindow**: it is recommended to use popWindow with mask layer
 - **popUpBox popup layer**: implements the popup effect of block area, where the content can be configured by itself
 - **toast light prompt**: divided into text prompt, long text prompt and loading prompt, loading prompt provides three styles of loading prompt
-- **DateTimePicker time selection**: implements three time options for all dates, month/year/day dates, and month/day dates
-- **NumberKeyBorder numeric keyboard**: realize the common number keyboard of mobile phone, support the storage of input content, and the configuration of storage bits
-- **PasswordInput PasswordInput box**：Implemented the basic effect and plaintext password input, there is no password input box to configure the number of bits, directly set to 6
 ### style presentation
 - PC home page <br>
 ![PC pictures](https://github.com/czm1290433700/my_vue_cli/blob/master/imgs/pc.png)